 what it looks like inside…sooo delish!! 🙂

-* The original recipe has 1/2 cup each of coconut milk and cream and 1/4 teaspoon of cinnamon; I changed it a little because I want the taste of coconut to stand out.
+- 1/4 cup Heavy Cream the original recipe has 1/2 cup each of coconut milk and cream, I changed it a little because I want the taste of coconut to stand out.

 Have a nice day!! 🙂